aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/bulk-data-import-excel/_index.md

 ### 5. Are there any licensing requirements for using Aspose.Cells for Java?

-Yes, please review the licensing information on the official Aspose website for details on licensing and pricing.
+Yes, please review the licensing information on the Aspose website for details on licensing and pricing.

 Feel free to explore further and adapt the code examples to meet your specific requirements.
 Happy coding!